 The majority of women who undergo this procedure are those who have had one or more pregnancies and have flaccid skin on their abdomen (sometimes with stretch marks), excess fat and, on occasion, loose abdominal muscles.

 In any case, only a proper medical evaluation by Dr. Bernier will allow us to conclude whether or not abdominoplasty is right for you.
-If this is not the case, Dr. Bernier will guide you to other options such as liposculpture, a weight loss diet or strength training program.
+If this is not the case, Dr. Bernier will guide you to other options such as liposculpture, a weight loss diet or a strength training program.

 - In the first few days, Dr. Bernier will prescribe the necessary medications to relieve the pain resulting from the procedure.
 Since this surgery tightens the abdominal muscles, you can expect more acute pain than when a simple adjustment of the excess skin is performed.